Early skyscrapers: Post-war boom

 Skyscrapers continued to spread both across the U.S. and internationally.
 New York and Chicago remained the center of skyscraper development, but most major cities in the U.S. had built skyscrapers by 1929, frequently as a result of competition between rival cities for status and investment.
 Cincinnati built the Cincinnati Towers in 1914, followed by the Carew Tower Complex in 1930.
 In Detroit, the General Motors Building opened in 1920 and the Fisher Building in 1928.
-Cleveland acquired the Union Trust Building in 1923 and the Terminal Tower in 1929; the latter, built by the Van Sweringen brothers, was, for a short period, the second tallest building in the world.
+Cleveland acquired the Union Trust Building in 1923 and the Terminal Tower in 1929; the latter, built by the Van Sweringen brothers, was, for a short period, the second tallest building in the world, the tallest in the world outside of New York until 1953 and tallest in the U.S. until 1964.
 Seattle had built Smith Tower in 1914, and the Los Angeles local government granted itself an exemption from city planning restrictions in order to build the Los Angeles City Hall in 1928.
 Also in 1928, the Industrial Trust Tower was built in Providence.

 Skyscrapers were also built in other developed countries, although reaching nowhere near the level of construction seen in the U.S. This was partially the result of a lack of funding but also because of local architectural preferences.
-Some European cities including London and Paris had laws to ban tall buildings, but elsewhere skyscrapers began to appear, including Toronto's Imperial Bank of Commerce Building, Antwerp's Boerentoren, Madrid's Telefónica Building and Buenos Aires' Kavanagh, Comega and Safico buildings.
+Some European cities including London and Paris had laws to ban tall buildings, but elsewhere skyscrapers began to appear, including Toronto's Imperial Bank of Commerce Building, Antwerp's Boerentoren, Liverpool's Royal Liver Building, Madrid's Telefónica Building and Buenos Aires' Kavanagh Building.
 Many other European skyscrapers were proposed in a frenzy of excited planning, although few materialised.
+See:List of early skyscrapers.
 Soviet Russia began the construction of the 1365 ft Palace of the Soviets in the late 1930s, in the Socialist Classicism style, which would have become the tallest building in the world, but war intervened and the skyscraper was never completed.
 In the post-war years, this style resulted in the monumental Seven Sisters of Moscow.